 Being away from home together with someone who believed in me, and encouraged me to believe in myself too, certainly pushed me a great deal forward on my journey.
 Also, because now I had to cook for two instead of one, I got a greater feeling of responsibility and purpose and I started experimenting with healthier foods.

 And in terms of healthy food, traveling through Bali definitely opened my eyes.
 In Ubud, we visited super many beautiful, inspiring vegan raw food restaurants and the superior taste of the food there left such an impression on me that once we were home, I started experimenting with raw foods myself.

 In 2014, I then discovered Elwin Robinson and his website Lion Heart Herbs while surfing the Internet and I can't explain how grateful I am that this man crossed my path.

 In February 2015, I subscribed to his online program the Complete Detox Academy and ever since I did that, my health — and my entire life — have been changing, evolving and transforming in ways I never imagined possible.

-Throughout the program, I learned the significance of foods and supplements, the power of breathing and most of all, how simply shifting your mindset can completely overturn your life course for the better.
+Throughout the program, I learned the significance of foods and supplements, the power of breathing and most of all, how something as seemingly simple as shifting your mindset can completely overturn your life course for the better.

-You can do anything you set your mind to.
+I really believe you can do anything you set your mind to.
 Your journey to a better life can start today.
-All you need to do is take your first action step — whether that be drinking one less cup of coffee today, having some greens with your dinner, taking the stairs, starting a gratitude journal, having that conversation with your partner — whatever it means for you, just take one small step today, and you're off.
+All you need to do is take your first step — whether that be drinking one less cup of coffee today, having some greens with your dinner, taking the stairs more often, starting a gratitude journal, having that conversation with your partner — whatever it means for you, just take one small step today, and you're off.

 And maybe most importantly: love yourself a little more every day.
 You are so worth it ♥